useblocks/sphinx-needs/docs/tutorial.rst

         :columns: id,type,title,status
         :style: datatable

-Finally, we can display a flow diagram of the need items, to also show the relationships between them:
+Finally, we can display a :ref:`flow diagram <needflow>` of the need items, to also show the relationships between them:

 .. need-example:: Flow diagram

     .. needflow:: Engineering plan to develop a car
+        :alt: Engineering plan to develop a car
         :root_id: T_CAR
         :config: lefttoright,tutorial
         :show_link_names: